 Fungal nail infection (onychomycosis) is stubborn for a simple reason: the fungus lives under and within the nail plate, which acts as a physical shield.
 Topical medications sit on the surface and have difficulty penetrating that barrier.
 Oral antifungals (like terbinafine) work from the inside out and have the strongest evidence base, but they require months of daily pills and carry potential side effects on the liver — which makes some patients understandably cautious.

 Toenails grow slowly, about 1 millimeter per month.
-Even with effective treatment, you won't see a fully clear nail for 9–12 months because you're waiting for the damaged nail to grow out completely and be replaced by healthy growth.
+Even with effective treatment, you won't see a fully clear nail for 9–12 months — and often 12–18 for the big toenail — because you're waiting for the damaged nail to grow out completely and be replaced by healthy growth.
 This is true regardless of which treatment you choose.

 How Laser Treatment Works